ROCm/HIP/docs/understand/programming_model_reference.rst

 Streams are FIFO buffers of commands to execute on a given device.
 Commands which enqueue tasks on a stream all return promptly and the command is executed asynchronously.
-All side-effects of a command on a stream are visible to all subsequent commands on the same stream.
+All side effects of a command on a stream are visible to all subsequent commands on the same stream.
 Multiple streams may point to the same device and those streams may be fed from multiple concurrent host-side threads.
 Execution on multiple streams may be concurrent but isn't required to